bjing/haskell-ide-setup/atom.md

 `brew install haskell-stack`

-Initialise the environment for stack before
+Initialise the environment for stack before use.
+This will install the basic Haskell toolchain.

 `stack setup`